ResNorm: Tackling Long-tailed Degree Distribution Issue in Graph Neural Networks via Normalization: The proposed ResNorm

-take GCNs as an example, $\mu_i = \sum_{j \in \mathcal{N}(i) \cup i}\frac{1}{\sqrt{d_i d_j}} \mu_j$, where $\mu_i = \frac{1}{d} \sum_{j=1}^d \bm x_{i,j}$.
-The mean statistics contains information on node degree and neighboring relationship.
+Take GCNs as an example, $\mu_i = \sum_{j \in \mathcal{N}(i) \cup i}\frac{1}{\sqrt{d_i d_j}} \mu_j$, where $\mu_i = \frac{1}{d} \sum_{j=1}^d \bm x_{i,j}$.
+The mean statistics contain information about node degree and neighboring relationship.
 We visualize an example in Figure~\ref{fig:6}.
 The standard shift (shifting by subtracting the mean) may cause structural information loss.
-However, a very recent work~\cite{DBLP:conf/icml/CaiLXHL021} suggests that subtracting mean makes the optimization curvature of $\bm W$ smoother.
+However, a recent work~\cite{DBLP:conf/icml/CaiLXHL021} suggests that subtracting the mean makes the optimization curvature of $\bm W$ smoother.
 They introduce a learnable parameter to achieve a trade-off between retaining structural information and boosting training.
-In this paper, we mainly focus on the relationship between over-smoothing and shift.
+In this paper, we mainly focus on the relationship between over-smoothing and shift operation, which is less considered in previous work.
 To reveal the effects caused by shifting, we adopt the widely used metric of smoothness. \begin{definition} The smoothness score of the node embedding matrix $\bm X \in \mathbb{R}^{d \times n}$ is defined as